Dokosoko-AI/dokosoko-docs/src/content/docs/getting-started/quickstart.md

 2. **Replace every required secret.**

-   Set a long database password and one-time setup token. `DOKOSOKO_MASTER_KEY` must be the standard-base64 encoding of exactly 32 random bytes.
+   Set a long database password and strong bootstrap setup token. `DOKOSOKO_MASTER_KEY` must be the standard-base64 encoding of exactly 32 random bytes.

 3. **Start the stack.**